PrestaShop/docs/README.md

 * **Mac**: `brew install hugo`
 * **Windows**: Grab the [release binary](https://github.com/gohugoio/hugo/releases)

-### Node.js and NPM
+#### Node.js and NPM

-This is only needed if you want to customize the style.
+> This is only needed if you want to customize the style.

 [Download Node here](https://nodejs.org/en/)

-## Running the site locally
+### Launching the site

-1. Switch to the `src` directory
+1. Switch to the `src` directory:
     ```
     cd src
     ```

-2. Launch Hugo
+2. Launch Hugo:
     ```
-    hugo serve
+    hugo server
     ```
+    > You may need to change the path to the `hugo` binary depending on where it is on your system

 3. Done!
-You can open up the site on your browser
+You can open up the site on your browser.

+    > It's usually available at http://localhost:1313

+    Any change you perform on your data will be updated almost instantly.

 ## Customizing the style